A Revenue Guide to Rental Income - IT 70

 Rental income is taxed on an actual tax year basis.
 Details of the income should be entered in the relevant section of your annual tax return.
 For individuals taxed under the PAYE system who have relatively low rental income, arrangements can be made to have the tax collected by reduction of their tax credits and standard rate cut-off point.
 Otherwise, the tax due is collected under the Self Assessment system.
 (Leaflet IT 10 Guide to Self-Assessment gives full details).

-A landlord lets two furnished dwellings.
+A landlord lets two furnished dwellings (neither of which are let to tenants in receipt of social housing supports).
 The furnishings cost €2,400 and €8,000 in Dwelling 1 and Dwelling 2 respectively and Wear & Tear is due for both premises*.

 The rental income for tax purposes is calculated as follows: